bmarzocc/RecoSimStudies/README.md

 git push my-cmssw mg-PR_<TOPIC>
 ```
 * pull request to relevant topic branch under bmarzocc repo

-* once PR has been accepted, go back to `base` branch, and DELETE both local and remote branches
+* [OBSOLETE] once PR has been accepted, go back to `base` branch, and DELETE both local and remote branches
 ```
 git checkout base
 git branch -d mg-PR_<topic>
 git push my-cmssw --delete mg-PR_<topic>
 ```
-* re-do all the relevant merge-topic
+* [OBSOLETE] re-do all the relevant merge-topic

 More information and tricks on how to work with cmssw and github here: http://cms-sw.github.io/faq.html